tcosse/monster_slicer/README.md

 Your objective is to slice as many monsters as you can and pick up coins.

-Developped at Le Wagon by @tcosse, Eno Leroy, Arnaud Toulorge et Eliott Regnier
+Developped at Le Wagon by Thomas Cossé, Eno Leroy, Arnaud Toulorge et Eliott Regnier